CycoPH/atasm-altirra-bridge/README.md

 # ATasm Altirra Bridge - write 6502 code, assemble, run and debug all in one
 This extension lets you code your Atari 8 bit assembler projects using a modern tool chain.

 Write in VSCode and use the status bar icons or keyboard shortcuts to assemble, run and debug your project.
 Set breakpoints and debug with ease.
-Use the symbol explorer to quickly navigate to parts of your code (currently only available with ATasm)
+With the forked version of [ATasm](https://github.com/CycoPH/atasm), you can use the Symbol Explorer to quickly navigate to parts of your code.

 ## Features
 This extension includes the following features:
 * 6502 assembler syntax highlighting
-* Cross-platform macro assembler (ATasm).
+* A forked version of the cross-platform macro assembler (ATasm), with native binaries for 32-bit Windows, and x86_64 Linux and macOS platforms
-* Run your code in the Altirra emulator (or setup another one)
+* Build your code and then call the `Altirra` emulator to run it, or set up a completely different emulator
 * Source level debugging with breakpoints
 * Constant/Label/Macro explorer to quickly navigate to parts of your code
 * Optional settings to use mads (https://mads.atari8.info/mads_eng.html) as your assembler